awmckinley/config/modules/file.crypt/README.md

-# File Encryption
+# File Encryption Tools

-Software for encrypting and securing files and data.
+Tools for encrypting files and creating encrypted containers, featuring modern encryption utilities like rage and VeraCrypt for secure file and volume encryption.

 ## Alternatives